redtexts/texts/ruhle_1928_karl_marx_life_and_work.md

 Indian Mutiny, towards the Eastern question, towards the Italian war, towards the North-American civil war, and so on.

-Ryazanoff has been at pains to make a careful examination of the files of the "New York Tribune" from 1852 to 1862, in order to discover the articles contributed by Marx and Engels.
+Ryazanov has been at pains to make a careful examination of the files of the "New York Tribune" from 1852 to 1862, in order to discover the articles contributed by Marx and Engels.

 The result has been rather unsatisfactory, for most of the articles were unsigned.
 The name of Marx does not appear in the newspaper after 1855;
 and many of the contributions were published as leading articles, anonymously.
-As Ryazanoff says, to begin with, Marx and Engels wrote exclusively from a bourgeois-democratic outlook.
+As Ryazanov says, to begin with, Marx and Engels wrote exclusively from a bourgeois-democratic outlook.
 Only by degrees did they free themselves from this influence, and consistently present a proletarian standpoint.
 "They recognized that the great aim they had set